What's causing inflation? One expert walks through some of the factors

 Job market

-Meanwhile, amid a more competitive job market and the great resignation, minimum wage employers are struggling to recruit like they used to.
+Meanwhile, amid a more competitive job market and the great resignation, employers are struggling to recruit like they used to.

-Many have had to give more lucrative offers in order to fill roles, and some have said that this has contributed to inflation as well.
+Specifically, fast food outlets have had to give more lucrative offers in order to fill roles.
+Some claim this has contributed to inflation as well.

-Bivens said while it is true that wages staying the same over the past 15 months would have made inflation lower today, wage growth in the U.S. always lagged behind overall inflation, he said.
+But Bivens pushes back.
+He notes wage growth in the U.S. has lagged inflation.

 "So it means, on the one hand, workers' real wages, their inflation-adjusted wages, they're actually going down," he said.
 "And also every time wage growth comes in beneath overall inflation, it's actually serving as an anchor on inflation.
 It's actually trying to drag it back down to a more normal level."